 Hype Backlash: This film is very much a Love It or Hate It, despite being considered a classic, many people despise it for how it glorifies sex and violence and wants the viewer to sympathize with Alex.

-Jerkass Woobie: Alex becomes one full-on by the middle of the second act.
-By the third act, this is arguably exaggerated considering what happens to him.
+Jerkass Woobie: Some people see Alex as this in the second act and the third act, considering what happens to him.
 A little too sympathetic a label, but his near-raped in prison, his inability to enjoy anything in life, and the merciless beatings at the hands of his victims-turned-victimizers humanize him.

 Alex did quite a few bad things, but as soon as he raped a woman in the Singing in the Rain scene, he was beyond redemption.
 This is partly why the twenty-first chapter is so controversial- a lot of readers think it's simply not in his character to suddenly reform.